robotology/robot-testing-framework/examples/ada-plugin/README.md

 The example shows how to develop a test case using
-Ada programing language which can be executed using the RTF `testrunner`.
+Ada programing language which can be executed using the Robot Testing Framework `robottestingframework-testrunner`.

 Compilation
 -----------
-Build the project using gnat build system by specifying the RTF root directory in `RTF_ROOT`.
+Build the project using gnat build system by specifying the Robot Testing Framework root directory in `RobotTestingFramework_ROOT`.
 For example:

 ```
     $ mkdir build plugin
-    $ gprbuild -P mytest.gpr -XRTF_ROOT=/home/foo/robot-testing
+    $ gprbuild -P mytest.gpr -XRobotTestingFramework_ROOT=/home/foo/robot-testing
 ```

-Alternatively you can set the `RTF_ROOT` environment variable to point to the RTF root directory; then build the plug-in:
+Alternatively you can set the `RobotTestingFramework_ROOT` environment variable to point to the RobotTestingFramework root directory; then build the plug-in:

 ```
     $ mkdir build plugin